 Clean hands or gloved hands will also get the job done.
-May need to massage the shredded vegetables for 10 to 15 minutes until enough liquid has been extracted to cover the vegetables once transferred to the vessel.
+You may need to massage the shredded vegetables for 10 to 15 minutes until you have extracted enough liquid to cover the vegetables once transferred to your vessel.

-Vessels and Containers
+Vessels and containers

-As a rule, plan to use a 1-gallon container for every 5 pounds of fresh vegetables.
+As a general rule, plan to use a 1-gallon container for every 5 pounds of fresh vegetables.

-- Use food-grade containers, such as glass or plastic, that are BPA-free. - Quart-size glass jars with airlock lids are great for small batches. - High-grade, commercial stainless steel can be used. - Do not use copper, iron, or galvanized metal containers or lead-glazed crocks.
+- Use food-grade containers such as glass or plastic (BPA free). - Quart-size glass jars with airlock lids are great for small batches. - High-grade, commercial stainless steel can be used. - Do not use copper, iron, or galvanized metal containers or lead-glazed crocks.